 - How does carrageenan benefit my health?

 A: Carrageenan as a food ingredient can be used to replace the sodium in lunch meat and can take the place of fats, oils and sugar in some of our favorite sweet treats.
-New studies are also showing that carrageenan may be able to improve gut health, protect the intestinal lining, treat cardiovascular disease, and help fight the common cold.

 - What other benefits does carrageenan provide?